nguyenkimhang1206/Cookie-Cats---A-B-Testing/README.md

 ### Problematic findings

-**#1: The majority of players have not reached the first gate within 14 days**
+**#1: The majority of players have not reached the first gate within 14 days** It can be seen from the chart below that only 37.26% of players assigned to the gate_30 version actually reach the first gate.

 ![image](https://github.com/user-attachments/assets/8d609481-dfaf-40e9-b766-20408c66edba)

-It can be seen from the chart that only 37.26% of players assigned to the gate_30 version actually reach the first gate.
+It can be seen from the chart below that only 30.4% of players assigned to the gate_40 version actually reach the first gate.

 ![image](https://github.com/user-attachments/assets/89682b04-d075-41aa-9572-bae36ccc18ac)

-It can be seen from the chart that only 30.4% of players assigned to the gate_40 version actually reach the first gate.

 **#2: There is a vague time frame regarding when players encounter the first gate**